Baryogenesis and Dark Matter in Multiple Hidden Sectors: Baryon Asymmetry

-where $\mathcal{L}_{I}$ is the initial lepton asymmetry with $\abs{\mathcal{L}_{I}} \lesssim 3 \times 10^{-6}$, as obtained in \autoref{eq:InitialLeptonAsymmetryLimit} and $\delta_S^{-1}$ is the entropy dilution factor in \autoref{eq:delta1} from the reheaton decay.
-The baryon asymmetry in the exotic sector is independent of $\Gamma_S$ because sphalerons have enough time to reach chemical equilibrium in those sectors unlike in the $i>0$ sectors.
-The upper bound on the initial lepton asymmetry places a lower bound on the reheaton width while using the current $\Delta N_{\text{eff}}\simeq 0.4$ measurements~\cite{Aghanim:2018eyx} imposes an upper bound on the width.
-Thus, the reheaton's width lies in the following window,

-It was argued in~\cite{Arkani-Hamed:2005zuc} that in exotic sectors there will be no late time baryon asymmetry.
+It was argued in~\cite{arkani2005predictive} that in exotic sectors there will be no late time baryon asymmetry.
 This is because, after the QCD/EW phase transition, the lightest baryon is much heavier than the temperature, so the sphaleron reaction is strongly biased toward baryons' destruction.
-The rate of B-violation, in~\autoref{eq: Beq value}, can be approximated as:
+The rate of $B$ violation, in~\eqnref{eq: Beq value}, can be approximated as: